Edward Coke, 7th Earl of Leicester: Marriage and children

 They were divorced in 1985.
 Leicester married secondly Sarah Forde, daughter of Noel Henry Boys Forde, in 1986, her second marriage.
-The Countess served as High Sheriff of Norfolk for 2013-14.
+The Countess served as High Sheriff of Norfolk for 2013–2014.

 Positions and offices held

 Alongside overseeing the management of the estate, the Earl of Leicester found time to play an active role in public life.
 Amongst the positions and offices he held were leader of the Borough Council of King's Lynn & West Norfolk (1980–1985), chairman of the council's planning committee (1987–1991), an English Heritage Commissioner, trustee of the North Norfolk Historic Building Trust, founder trustee and chairman of the De Montfort University Global Education Trust, trustee of the Royal Anglian Regiment, chairman of the Country Landowners Association, deputy lieutenant of Norfolk, president of the Ancient Monuments Society and president of Wells RNLI.
 He served as president of the Historic Houses Association (HHA) from 1998 to 2003, in which capacity he was appointed a CBE for services to heritage.
 He continued his work with the HHA as a patron.

 The Earl was an active field sports enthusiast and was proud of Holkham's reputation as the birthplace of driven shooting.
-Over the years, as a lover of working dogs, he hosted the Kennel Club's Retriever Championships and Spaniel Championships on the Holkham Estate.
+Over the years, as a lover of working dogs, he hosted the Kennel Club's Retriever Championships and Spaniel Championships on the Holkham estate.
 In 1978 he held a country fair in the park to celebrate the 200th anniversary of the Sheep Shearings held by his ancestor, the famous farmer, 'Coke of Norfolk', and it became the first of many such regular events.

 Retirement and later life

-In October 2005, Lord Leicester retired from the active management of the estate and handed over control to his son, Tom, Viscount Coke (who is now the 8th Earl).
-He moved to another property on the estate in 2006 but continued to take a keen interest in the continuing improvement of the Hall, the estate and its buildings.
+In October 2005, Lord Leicester retired from the active management of the estate and handed over control to his son, Thomas, Viscount Coke (who is now the 8th Earl).
+He moved to another property on the estate in 2006, but continued to take a keen interest in the continuing improvement of the Hall, the estate and its buildings.

 Lord Leicester died in the early hours of 25 April 2015.
 He left a widow, Sarah, Countess of Leicester, three children, and seven grandchildren.